-Regular courses at EuNC will be offered for 3 or 5 ECTS each.
+Generally, courses at EuNC will be offered for 2,3,4 or 5 ECTS each.

-Learning centres that offer a full programme must have a minimum course offering of 15 ECTS per year so that students can complete the Certificate or Qualification in Spiritual Formation within a maximum of four years or complete the Diploma or Qualification in Christian Ministry within a maximum of eight years (15 ECTS per year).
+Learning centres that offer a full programme must have a minimum course offering of 15 ECTS per year so that students can complete the Certificate in Spiritual Formation or Qualification in Spiritual Formation within a maximum of four years or complete the Diploma in Christian Ministry or the Qualification in Christian Ministry within a maximum of eight years (15 ECTS per year).

 Comparison with US College Credit System